engMaya22/VisaRegister/README.md

 this task do
 Visa Register Order where :
-- Admin send guest  emails to inter thier information and check it befor submit visa register order
+- Admin send guest  emails to inter thier information and check it before submit visa register order
 - admin dashboard contains information of guests

 - where used  :
+  *Laravel
-  * multi step form
+  * Multi step form
-  * email trap
+  * Mailtrap